sympower/dt-data-load-tool/docs/website/docs/build-a-pipeline-tutorial.md

 ## Adjusting the automated normalization

-To streamline the process, `dlt` recommends attaching schemas to sources implicitly instead of creating them explicitly.
+To streamline the process, `data_load_tool` recommends attaching schemas to sources implicitly instead of creating them explicitly.
 You can provide a few global schema settings and let the table and column schemas be generated from the resource hints and the data itself.
-The `dlt.source` decorator accepts a schema instance that you can create and modify within the source function.
+The `data_load_tool.source` decorator accepts a schema instance that you can create and modify within the source function.
 Additionally, you can store schema files with the source Python module and have them automatically loaded and used as the schema for the source.

-By adjusting the automated normalization process in `dlt`, you can ensure that the generated database schema meets your specific requirements and aligns with your preferred naming conventions, data types, and other customization needs.
+By adjusting the automated normalization process in `data_load_tool`, you can ensure that the generated database schema meets your specific requirements and aligns with your preferred naming conventions, data types, and other customization needs.

 ### Customizing the normalization process

-Customizing the normalization process in `dlt` allows you to adapt it to your specific requirements.
+Customizing the normalization process in `data_load_tool` allows you to adapt it to your specific requirements.

 You can adjust table and column names, configure column properties, define data type autodetectors, apply performance hints, specify preferred data types, or change how IDs are propagated in the unpacking process.

 These customization options enable you to create a schema that aligns with your desired naming conventions, data types, and overall data structure.
-With `dlt`, you have the flexibility to tailor the normalization process to meet your unique needs and achieve optimal results.
+With `data_load_tool`, you have the flexibility to tailor the normalization process to meet your unique needs and achieve optimal results.

 Read more about how to configure [schema generation.](general-usage/schema.md)

 ### Exporting and importing schema files

-`dlt` allows you to export and import schema files, which contain the structure and instructions for processing and loading the data.
+`data_load_tool` allows you to export and import schema files, which contain the structure and instructions for processing and loading the data.
 Exporting schema files enables you to modify them directly, making adjustments to the schema as needed.
-You can then import the modified schema files back into `dlt` to use them in your pipeline.
+You can then import the modified schema files back into `data_load_tool` to use them in your pipeline.

 Read more: [Adjust a schema docs.](./walkthroughs/adjust-a-schema.md)

-## Governance support in `dlt` pipelines
+## Governance support in `data_load_tool` pipelines

-`dlt` pipelines offer robust governance support through three key mechanisms: pipeline metadata utilization, schema enforcement and curation, and schema change alerts.
+`data_load_tool` pipelines offer robust governance support through three key mechanisms: pipeline metadata utilization, schema enforcement and curation, and schema change alerts.

 ### Pipeline metadata

-`dlt` pipelines leverage metadata to provide governance capabilities.
+`data_load_tool` pipelines leverage metadata to provide governance capabilities.
 This metadata includes load IDs, which consist of a timestamp and pipeline name.
 Load IDs enable incremental transformations and data vaulting by tracking data loads and facilitating data lineage and traceability.